Din977/projectstatue/pages/center.md

 ---
-title: Eko Center
+title: Center
-layout: Eko center
+layout: center
-permalink: /Eko center.html
+permalink: /center.html
 # include CollectionBuilder info at bottom
 credits: true
 # Edit the markdown on in this file to describe your collection